Why the skin barrier matters

 We know clarity around treatment costs matters.
 It’s frustrating when you can’t find a simple price list — and we hear you.
 The reason some prices aren’t displayed isn’t about being vague or secretive; it’s about following Australian regulations and making sure every client receives advice that’s appropriate for them.

-Certain treatments must be discussed on an individual basis so pricing reflects your needs, suitability, and professional recommendations.
+Certain treatments must be discussed on an individual basis so pricing reflects your suitability, and professional recommendations.
+Our advertising must not state or imply that it is normal or a need to have higher risk cosmetic procedures.

 Frequently Asked Questions